executablebooks/sphinx-book-theme/docs/customize/sidebar-primary.md

 - `sidebar-logo.html`: Displays the logo and site title.
 - `search-field.html`: A bootstrap-based search bar (from the [PyData Sphinx Theme](https://pydata-sphinx-theme.readthedocs.io/))
 - `sbt-sidebar-nav.html`: A bootstrap-based navigation menu for your book.
-- `sbt-sidebar-footer`: A [configurable](custom-footer) snippet of HTML to add to the sidebar (by default it is placed at the bottom).

 ## Add a header to your Table of Contents